7 Startups Giving Artificial Intelligence (AI) Emotions

 In addition to marketing, there are also possible healthcare applications for this technology.
 The Mayo Clinic is using Beyond Verbal to identify vocal biomarkers that can help identify Coronary Artery Disease (CAD), Autism Spectrum Disorder (ASD), and Parkinson’s Disease (PD) with the belief that this technology can help provide an early diagnosis.
 With 2.3 million recorded voices across 170 countries and 21 years of research, they might just be in a position to make the FDA pay attention.

-Don’t read too much into our choice of a demo video here.
-We simply took the one demo off of the Company website that we thought you’d be most likely to click.
 If you want to try the technology on yourself, they have a free app called Moodies that you can speak into and it will tell you what emotions you’re exhibiting.
-Any newly minted MBAs reading this should use that technology to build a breathalyzer that you can speak into on your smartphone, then send it to us so we can use it on our writers when they come in to work in the morning.
+Any newly minted MBAs reading this should use that technology to build a breathalyzer that you can speak into on your smartphone, then send it to us so we can use it on our writers when they come into work in the morning.

 Founded in 2005, nViso is a privately-held Swiss startup with a $750K grant which was originally meant to develop an automatic prediction process for accurately categorizing patients needing tracheal intubation (plastic tube down the throat) for surgeries involving general anesthesia, a very costly procedure.
 Like CrowdEmotion, nViso’s technology tracks the movement of 43 facial muscles using a simple webcam and then uses AI to interpret your emotions.